cod3kid/cod3kid/README.md

 - 📝 I write articles on [dev.to](https://dev.to)

-- 💬 Ask me about **React, JavaScript, Node JS, React Native, Docker, AWS**
+- 💬 Ask me about **React, JavaScript, Golang, Node JS, React Native, Docker, AWS**

 <!-- - 📫 How to reach me **@gmail.com** -->